cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 # check to verify webv is running
 kic check webv

-# "watch" for the webv pod to get to Running
-# ctl-c to exit
-kic pods --watch

 # check the logs
 # todo - should we use K9s for this?
 k logs -n api webv<tab>